Vikento/MyShopBlock/README.md

     - one table personallized where all the informations will be showed how it is.
 Only the first line is taken in account
     - one table with VLookup rule which permit to give information based on 3 conditions : the value maximum, the value minimum and the median value

-    The KPI table is described in the next chapter (in 4.
-Using your block under Dash Board)
+   > The KPI table is described in the next chapter (in **4.
+Using your block under Dash Board**)

  #### b.
 Customizing

   Once you have created the table and field, it is time to customize and add all the missing table and field that you feel you will need.

-  1. create user with authorization : not all the functionnality is reachable by all type of user.
+  1. create user with authorization : not all the functionnalities are reachable by all type of users.
 So when the table and fields are created, you can give access to the users.
       - The *read only user* and *commenter user* can have access to the list of items (module *"My Stock"*), the description of the items (Module *"Items Information"*) and some KPI (Module *"My DashBoard"*).
       - the *Editor user* and *the creator* have access to all the module and they have the possibility to create Vlookup KPI.
 It is the responsability to the creator and editor user to update the table